How Much Caffeine Is In A Monster? (Yes, It Sounds Scary)

-The Monster Zero Ultra has quite a bit less caffeine than both the regular Monster and the Monster Zero Sugar.
-The Zero Ultra has 137 mg of caffeine.
+The Monster Ultra has the same amount of caffeine as the regular Monster and a little more than the Monster Zero.
+The Ultra has 160 mg of caffeine.

 The best recommendation is to choose the three based on flavour rather than caffeine content.
 The caffeine content isn’t enough to make a huge difference.